baltimorecounty/react-accordion-html-generator/README.md

 # The Accordion Generator for BCPL

-This accordion generator write bootstrap (v3.3.7) accordion code for you.
+This accordion generator writes bootstrap (v3.3.7) accordion code for you.
 You can find it in the BCPL site's tools folder.

 ## Build and Deploy